-At left, Sonar Page menu with Depth Range command selected.
-At right, the Depth Range Control Scale.
+Sonar Page menu with Depth Range command selected (left); The Depth Range Control Scale (right).

 - 2. The Depth Range Control Scale appears.
 Press \uparrow or \downarrow to select a different depth range.
-A black bar highlights the selected range.
-Range numbers in gray cannot be selected. - 3.
+A blue bar highlights the selected range.
+The shaded numbers can not be selected. - 3.
 When the new range is selected, press EXIT to clear the menu.